 In addition to checkpoints, more officers will be patrolling specific areas to detect impaired drivers.
 These patrols focus on spotting erratic driving behaviors that may indicate impairment, such as:

-- Wide-radius turns.
+- Wide-radius turns

-- Weaving between lanes or drifting onto the shoulder.
+- Weaving between lanes or drifting onto the shoulder

-- Following other vehicles too closely.
+- Following other vehicles too closely

-- Straddling the center line.
+- Straddling the center line

-- Sudden or inconsistent braking.
+- Sudden or inconsistent braking

-- Driving without headlights at night.
+- Driving without headlights at night

 DUI Signs the Police Watch For

-Even if you don’t encounter a checkpoint or patrol, officers remain vigilant for signs of impaired driving.
+Even if you don’t encounter a checkpoint or saturation patrol, officers remain vigilant for signs of impaired driving.
 Common behaviors that may attract police attention include:

-- Driving significantly below the speed limit.
+- Driving significantly below the speed limit

-- Failing to use turn signals or making illegal turns.
+- Failing to use turn signals or making illegal turns

-- Driving on the wrong side of the road.
+- Driving on the wrong side of the road

-- Almost striking objects or other vehicles.
+- Almost striking objects or other vehicles

-How to Avoid a DUI this Christmas
+How to Avoid a DUI This Christmas (and All Holiday Season)

-1. Have a Plan
+1. Have a Plan for Getting Home

 Alternatively, keep local taxi numbers handy, such as Yellow Cab (614-444-4444) or Blue Cab (614-236-4444).
 If rideshare isn’t an option, arrange for a designated driver who can stay sober and ensure everyone gets home safely.

-2. Know Your Limits
+2. Know Your Limits & Ohio’s Legal BAC

 3. The Responsibility of Hosts